 A Leave of Absence does not cover the requirement to maintain a nation in TSP.
 Nations should be set on vacation mode during absences.

-The following points are intended as general guidelines.
-They are not set in concrete and the Chair may exercise leniency.
+The following points are intended as general guidelines, and the Chair may exercise leniency.
 However, all Legislators should attempt to abide by them so as to ensure an orderly operation of the Assembly.

 Bumping — Bumping is to post in a thread to bring attention back to the discussion.
 It differs from gravedigging by the amount of time.
 Generally speaking, bumping a thread which is two to three weeks old is acceptable.